wgurecky/nukecluster/_sources/setup.txt

 .. _Debian: http://www.debian.org

 PfSense_ was chosen as a firewall OS since it is easy to configure and install.
-In addition there are many packages availible for PfSense that increase it's utility and security.
+In addition there are many packages available for PfSense that increase it's utility and security.

 .. _PfSense: https://www.pfsense.org